siteleaf/learn.siteleaf.com/_managing-content/posts.markdown

 weight: 2
 ---

+Blogging is built right into Siteleaf.
+This means that you can just go ahead and start writing your posts and we'll handle it for you!

 Posts are a bit like special documents — they belong to the Posts collection, and have some special properties (such as being able to be marked as a draft).

 Creating a post will create a Markdown file in the `_posts/` directory that will include the timestamp and date (for example, a post titled "New York" that was created on January 6th, 2016 will turn into `2016-01-06-new-york.markdown`).